Temporal Parallelisation of the HJB Equation and Continuous-Time Linear Quadratic Control: Proof of LQT forward conditional HJB equation

 Substituting (\ref{eq:u_min_forward}) into (\ref{eq:RHS_forward_1}), we obtain

 This expression is in terms of $z$.
 To compare with (\ref{eq:LHS_forward_derivative}) and identify the terms, we need to have the expression in terms of $x$.
 From (\ref{eq:lambda_opt}), we can write

 We substitute this expression into (\ref{eq:RHS_forward2_append}) and then use (\ref{eq:symmetric_matrix_identity_append}).
 After a lengthy derivation, we obtain an expression of the form (\ref{eq:LHS_forward_derivative}), which can be used to identify the derivatives in Theorem \ref{thm:Forward_HJB_LQT}, finishing its proof.
+This appendix has also proved that the conditional value function for LQT is of the form \eqref{eq:LQT_V_form1}.